 Hello, nostalgia!
-These cute Halloween costume pics might make you long for the past.
+These cute Halloween costume pictures might make you long for the past.

 Headless woman (1910)

 “That Washington-Irving type headless girl is actually my mother, Helene Winans, being escorted by friends in Mohegan Heights, Tuckahoe, New York, in 1910,” says Bruce Mitchell of Greenfield, Indiana.
 Consider dressing up as a couple of lovers who lost their heads, or take a look at these Halloween costume ideas for couples.